grafana/plugin-tools/docusaurus/docs/migration-guides/angular-react/configuration-migration.md

      })
 ```

-- Case 2: The user upgrades Grafana (from v9.3.10 to v9.4.3), and the migration automatically switches to using “Inter”, and does not display “Roboto” in the font selector.
-If the upgrade is 9.4.0 or greater, `Inter` is used, otherwise `Roboto` is used.
+- Case 2: The user upgrades Grafana (from v9.3.10 to v9.4.3), and the migration automatically switches to using Inter, and does not display Roboto in the font selector.
+If the upgrade is 9.4.0 or greater, Inter is used; otherwise, Roboto is used.

-The MigrationHandler in polystat contains this as part of the code:
+The `MigrationHandler` in polystat contains this code:

 ```TYPESCRIPT
 import { config } from "@grafana/runtime";